Looking for the best activities to do during your trip to Ushuaia, Argentina? You’ve come to the right place!

 Then, before returning to Ushuaia, you’ll visit Estancia Pirinaica, a Patagonian ranch that has been running for almost a century.
 You’ll get to learn all about what life on a ranch looks like and sample some local snacks and goods, which we think is a really fun way to learn about Argentine culture and the southernmost region’s dedication to agriculture.

-This full-day tour costs $160 USD per person and we think it’s a fantastic way to experience both an underrated natural beauty spot and a traditional Patagonian ranch.
+We think this is a fantastic way to experience both an underrated natural beauty spot and a traditional Patagonian ranch.
 This is definitely one of the more unique tours in Ushuaia, and is perfect if you love nature and want to see something a bit different from the regular tourist spots!

 12. Take a Spider Crab Cooking Lesson